 Another purpose could be to merge the target company with an existing company.
 Or, we can say the acquirer wants to make the target company a subsidiary company.

 Often, a tender offer is the first step for a hostile takeover.
-Or, acquirer resort to such an offer if the management is not in favour of the acquisition.
+Or, the acquirer resorts to such an offer if the management does not favor the acquisition.
 So, we can say that another purpose of this offer is to help acquire a company even if its management does not approve it.

 Have a look at Hostile Takeover for a deeper understanding.

 A tender offer starts after investors or the acquirer publicly makes an offer to buy shares from every shareholder at a specific price and within a particular time.
 As said above, investors offer a price more than the current stock price.
 By providing a premium on the existing traded value of the stock, it provokes the public shareholders to sell their shares at a premium.

 The shareholders, who want to participate or sell their shares, need to submit their application before the deadline.
 They usually need to inform their brokers of their decision to participate in the offer.
 If the offer is successful, the shares will be taken from their account, and they will get the money in return.